ned13/convert-to-pdf/Readme.md

 - aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS
 - Write custom serializer: https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/
 - Lambda Function input and output: https://docs.aws.amazon.com/lambda/latest/dg/csharp-handler.html#csharp-handler-types
+- Consider to use AWS EventBridge to forward S3 new Object event to Lambda.
+When a new file is put to S3 then function is triggered to convert.

 ## Not Used